Europe’s largest water conservation project

 17 collaborating partners

-17 different partners are involved in the project.
-These are the County Administrative Boards of Värmland, Västra Götaland, Halland, Skåne, Blekinge, Kronoberg, Jönköping, Kalmar and Östergötland, the Swedish Agency for Marine and Water Management, the Swedish Environmental Protection Agency, Karlstad University, the University of Gothenburg, Lund University, Helsingborg Municipality, Tingsryd Municipality and Swedish Anglers Association.
+17 different partners are participating in the project.
+These are the County Administrative Boards of Värmland, Västra Götaland, Halland, Skåne, Blekinge, Kronoberg, Jönköping, Kalmar, and Östergötland; the Swedish Agency for Marine and Water Management; the Swedish Environmental Protection Agency; Karlstad University; the University of Gothenburg; Lund University, the City of Helsingborg, the Municipality of Tingsryd, and the Swedish Anglers Association.

 500 nature conservation initiatives in nine different counties